 The duration of factor replacement therapy for severe or potentially serious bleeding is individualized based upon a variety of issues including need for surgery, extent of bleeding, site of bleeding, presence of an injury or target joint, and response (eg, reduction in bleeding, healing) to infusion therapy.
 Therapy may be continued after acute intensive treatment as the patient may require physical therapy or rehabilitation and may need to use prophylactic dosing until full recovery is achieved.

+For head trauma, we start treatment as soon as possible at the time of injury and often treat for at least three days, including significant trauma with negative imaging.
 Late bleeding following head trauma can occur up to three to four weeks following the event.
 Thus, individuals with head trauma or other severe bleeding should be instructed about signs of late or recurrent bleeding, plans for factor dosing should these occur, and parameters for seeking medical attention.
 This includes instructions about the signs and symptoms of central nervous system bleeding, so that repeat infusion, clinical and radiological assessment, and hospitalization occur at the earliest manifestation.

 Considerations for hemarthroses — Bleeding into a joint (hemarthrosis) is one of the most common manifestations of hemophilia.
 Joint bleeds are characterized by reduced range of motion associated with pain or other unusual sensation (eg, tingling that often precedes pain), palpable swelling or warmth, or other typical findings for that patient.
 Bleeding into hip joints is concerning due to the greater risk of increased intra-articular pressure and osteonecrosis of the femoral head.
 (See "Clinical manifestations and diagnosis of hemophilia", section on 'Joints and muscle'.)